Fleur East: Personal life

 East has been in a relationship with French celebrity fashion designer Marcel Badiane-Robin since 2010.
 The two first met in a bar in 2009 where Marcel was working as a waiter, but East was not single at the time.
 A year later they reconnected and started dating.
-They got married in Morocco in 2019.
+They married in Morocco in 2019.
+In March 2024, the couple had their first child, a baby girl.

+In October 2023 East appeared as a celebrity sitter on Portrait Artist of the Year.